 Energy regime transformation undermined traditional social relations between miners, operators, and the state, on which the UMW had built its power.
 Across the long 1970s, workers, the new energy companies, and the state renegotiated the bounds of workplace action, democratic politics, and environmental exploitation in the face of an uncertain energy future.

 Over the last four decades, farming families throughout North America have suffered from volatile crop prices and increasing input costs.
 The number of family farms drastically decreased in the U.S. during this period.
-However, the number of latin@-owned farms in the U.S. significantly rose, in western and southern states.
+However, the number of [email protected] farms in the U.S. significantly rose, in western and southern states.